AntoineOrsoni/Jinja2-YDK-ANE/advanced-netconf-explorer/README.md

 ### Getting the IP address of the interfaces of a device

-* Connec to the device, via NETCONF, using YDK,
+* Connect to the device, via NETCONF, using YDK,
 * Getting the list of interfaces of a device,
+* Printing it nicely.

+### Getting the serial number of each component of a device

+* Connect to the device, via NETCONF, using YDK,
+* Getting the serial number of the device, for each component,
 * Printing it nicely.

 # Documentation